stefniey/HooBank/README.md

-# SwiftBank Landing Page
+# HooBank Landing Page

 ## Overview
-SwiftBank Landing Page is a static website designed to showcase a modern banking solution with an emphasis on sleek design and responsiveness.
+HooBank Landing Page is a static website designed to showcase a modern banking solution with an emphasis on sleek design and responsiveness.
 This project highlights the use of React and Tailwind CSS to deliver a visually engaging and user-friendly interface.

 ## Key Features
 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices, providing a seamless experience across various screen sizes.